jamesplease/router-comparison/README.md

 ##### Thoughts

 Shrug.
 Not particularly useful, I think.
+A user can just as easily specify two routes to handle the case of there being an optional segment.
 If you strongly disagree, let me know by raising an issue!

 ### Unnamed segments